rupeshboyalla/Python/README.md

 **4. Arrays**

-In python arrays and lists are same - what is that means ? array have inbuilt functions (like jave collection) **Example**
+In python arrays and lists are same - what is that means ? array have inbuilt functions for adding, deleting and insert at position (like java list collection)

+ **Example**

      my_list = ["cat", "cow", "orange", "hello"]